derickr/derickrethans-articles/201611301455-undefined-symbol.rst

 loaded**.
 This means, that if the MongoDB extension is loaded before the JSON extension, the symbols are not available yet, and the linker throws the "**Undefined Symbol php_json_serializable_ce in Unknown on Line 0**" error from our bug report.
-This is not a problem that only related to PHP, TCL has `similar issues`_ for example.
+This is not a problem that only related to PHP; TCL has `similar issues`_ for example.

 With Fedora, the same issue is present, but shows through slightly different